srujankk/todo/web/Readme.md

 + This App displays basic routing using Backbone Router.
 + Uses only script tags to load external libraries and templates for marionette views.
 + Does not use any Regions.
++ Updated GET, POST, PUT and DELETE calls to the express app
++ updated collection fetch, model save, model destroy in backbone collection and model